moq-wg/moq-transport/draft-ietf-moq-transport.md

 are beyond the end of a group or track.
 Every object has an associated `Status` that can have following values:

-* 0x0 := Object exists at the publisher and payload is non-null array of bytes.
+* 0x0 := Normal object.
+The payload is array of bytes and can by empty.

-* 0x1 := Object non existent at the publisher and has zero sized payload.
-Sent by the media producer and sent to indicate that the given object identified by the Object Id doesn't exist for the reasons specific to the producer.

-* 0x2 := Group non existent.
-Sent by a publisher and indicates the group identified by the groupId doesn't exist at the producer.
-This is the only message sent on the unidirectional stream when using Stream per group and Stream per object forwarding preference.
+* 0x1 := Indicates Object does not exist.
+Indicates that this object does not exist at any publisher and it will not be published in the future.
+This SHOULD be cached.

+* 0x2 := Indicates Group does not exist.
+Indicates that objects with this GroupID do not exist at any publisher and they will not be published in the future.
+This SHOULD be cached.

+* 0x3 := Indicates end of Group.
+ObjectId is one greater that the largest object produced in the group identified by the GroupID.
+This is sent right after the last object in the group.
+This SHOULD be cached.

+* 0x4 := Indicates end of Track and Group.
+GroupID is one greater than the largest group produced in this track and the ObjectId is one greater than the largest object produced in that group.
+This is sent right after the last object in the track.
+This SHOULD be cached.

-* 0x3 := Object dropped at the relay.
+* 0x5 := Indicates Object was dropped at a relay.
 Sent by a relay indicating the object identified by the ObjectId was dropped.
-The payload will be empty in this case.
+This SHOULD NOT be cached.

-* 0x4 := Group dropped at the relay.
-Sent by a relay indicating the group identified by the GroupId was dropped.
-The payload will be empty in this case.
+* 0x6 := Indicates Group was dropped at a relay.
+Sent by a relay indicating some of the objects in the group identified by the GroupId were dropped.
+The Object ID is one greater than last object sent and MAY be zero.
+This SHOULD NOT be cached.

-* 0x5 := Indicates end of group.
-ObjectId identifies the largest object produced in the group identified by the GroupID.
-This is sent right after the last object in the group and on the same stream.
-If the group is dropped there will only one message with this status for the group.

-* 0x6 := Indicates end of track.
-GroupID and ObjectId identifies the largest group and object produced in this track.
-This is sent right after the last object in the track and on the same stream.
-If the group is dropped there will only one message with this status for the group.
+Open Issue: We could make end of track and end of group just be a status set on the last object sent on the group or track.
+This would mean the status could no longer optional and only occur when the payload length was zero as it would be needed in non zero length packets.
+It would also have the issue that when a P frame is produced, the software getting data from the decoder often does not know if it is the last P frame until the next frame is encoded and the sotware gets an I frame.
+We do not want a situttion where we add a whole frame of latency on the encoder waiting for next frame so it can set the end of group field on the last last object in the group.

-Any other value SHOULD be treated as a protcol error and terminate the session with a Protocol Violation ({{session-termination}}).
+Any other value SHOULD be treated as a protocol error and terminate the session with a Protocol Violation ({{session-termination}}).